 In the U.K., the assumptions used to determine pension contributions are the result of legally-prescribed negotiations between the Company and the plans' trustee that typically occurs every three years in conjunction with the actuarial valuation of the plans.
 Currently, this results in a lower funded status than under U.S. GAAP and may result in contributions irrespective of the U.S. GAAP funded status.
 In November 2016, the Company and the Trustee of the U.K. Defined Benefits Plans agreed to a funding deficit recovery plan for the U.K. defined benefit pension plans.
 The current agreement with the Trustee sets out the annual deficit contributions which would be due based on the deficit at December 31, 2015.
 The funding level is subject to re-assessment, in most cases on November 1 of each year.
-If the funding level on November 1 is sufficient, no deficit funding contributions will be required in the following year, and the contributions are required in 2018.
-The funding level will be re-assessed on November 1, 2017 and no deficit funding contributions are required in 2018.
-The funding level will be re-assessed on November 1, 2017 and no deficit funding contributions are required in 2018.
-The funding level will be re-assessed on November 1, 2017 and no deficit funding contributions are required in 2018.
+If the funding level on November 1 is sufficient, no deficit funding contributions will be required in the following year, and the contribution amount will be deferred.
+The funding level was re-assessed on November 1, 2017 and no deficit funding contributions are required in 2018.
 The funding level will be re-assessed on November 1, 2018.
 As part of a long-term strategy, which depends on having greater influence over asset allocation and overall investment decisions, in November 2016 the Company renewed its agreement to support annual deficit contributions by the U.K. operating companies under certain circumstances, up to GBP 450 million over a seven-year period.